skirycki/skirycki.github.io/Week_6.md

 **Readings**

 I found Richard White's piece helpful for starting to get a handle on what is potentially useful about GIS in humanities scholarship.
-I particularly appreciated the way he described the Spatial History Project as a humble attempt to do history in a different way.
+I particularly appreciated the way in which he described the Spatial History Project as a humble attempt to do history in a different way.
 I appreciated this because the projects that White and the other authors cover seem to me to be an evolution in scholarship, not some radical new thing that breaks completely with the scholarship that came before.
 Bodenhamer's summary of the development of the spatial humanities also presents an evolutionary rather than a revolutionary process.

 White states that "our main focus is on visualizations, and by visualizations I mean something more than maps, charts, or pictures."
 This illustrates the evolutionary process.
 Maps, charts, and pictures have long been tools in scholarly work, but as White indicates, the application of computer processing power to these tools has allowed them to incorporate things such as the depiction of movement and changes that happened over time.
 GIS has the potential to
 be what White calls a new means of doing research: "it generates questions that might otherwise go unasked, it reveals historical relations that might otherwise go unnoticed, and it undermines, or substantiates, stories upon which we build our own versions of the past."